Macedonian Ruins

 “...do according to all which I command you; so you shall be My people, and I will be your God” Jeremiah 11:4.

-It was Israel's rejection of God, the Son, which broke the covenant and provided the opportunity for God to extend His favour onto the Gentiles.
-Will it be Israel's acceptance of God, the Son, as their Messiah, which closes the door to the Gentiles?
+It was Israel's rejection of God, the Son, which broke the covenant and provided the opportunity for God to extend His favour to the Gentiles.
+Will it be Israel's acceptance of God, the Son, as their Messiah which closes the door to the Gentiles?
 Is God then contractually obligated to favour only Israel?
 Must He abandon the Gentile Christians or be in breach of His covenant with Israel?

 In this event, the rapture has two purposes.